EdvardGB/ReactProjects/README.md

 # React & Redux

-Small weekend project to display how Redux store and React props cooperte.
+Small weekend project to display how Redux store and React props cooperate.

 ## Containers to focus on: